artofmayhem/artofmayhem/README.md

 https://github.com/artofmayhem/Auth-Friends

 ### Adidas Product Portal -
-• This project is a full CRA build using authentication, and form submission on the front end,
+• This project is a full CRA build using authentication, and form submission on the front end.

 •The user can login using the the username: lambda password: school to see the products available to the stores.
 I used the coding and design practices found at adidas' github as the basic set of tenets for design.

 • The stack used for the front end development was react, material ui, bootstrap, on the front end.